-Similar to our other photography workshops, the technical intricacies of the medium will be demystified. thoroughly including components of exposure, selecting lenses, mastering depth of field, transforming subjects through the use of shutter speed, and exploring the unlimited possibilities of visual style through digital darkroom tools including processing, adjustment transformations, retouching, and basic compositing using Adobe Lightroom and Photoshop.
+Similar to our other photography workshops, the technical intricacies of the medium will be thoroughly demystified, including components of exposure, selecting lenses, mastering depth of field, transforming subjects through the use of shutter speed, and exploring the unlimited possibilities of visual style through digital darkroom tools including RAW processing, adjustment lavers. retouching. basic transformations. and compositing using Adobe Lightroom and Photoshop.